BobFIV/PSU_CAPSTONE_F2023/docs/firmwareUpdate.md

 If either of these checks fail, an error message is published over MQTT to the corresponding topic.
 For more detail, see the [9160 firmware Update doc](9160Update.md).
 ## Confirmation:
+After the board reboots, steps similar to initialization are taken.
+The 9160, seeing that the board is back from the update (either itself or the ESP32 and Raspberry Pi), will send a UPDATE request to update the firmware version in ACME.
+In the case of ESP32 and Raspberry Pi, a message containing the firmware version is sent to the 9160, which will use this data to update the CSE.